bradkef/total_integrated_info/README.md

 # total_integrated_info
-Function to compute total integrated information over all partitions of small systems.
+This package computes total effective information of all possible partitions of a system.

+To reproduce the code execute following:
+1. pip install -r "requirements.txt"
+2. python3 total_integrated_info.py

 A system is a network which has nodes that can attain values 0 or 1 and which have update rules according to which these states change over time.
 The states of a system together at a given time t are a configuration.